-As implemented in GLD, the difference between the second model and the first is that with the second model, it is possible to when a constant heat extraction rate (Q) is extracted from the borehole.
+As implemented in GLD, the difference between the second model and the first is that with the second model, it is possible to calculate the evolution of the borehole wall temperature over time when a constant heat extraction rate (Q) is extracted from the borehole.
 It makes use of a dimensionless "G-function" concept to model the temperature variations, taking into account the ratio of the borehole radius and length and the physical layout of the bore field.
-Bandos, et al. (2009) recently developed modifications to the G-function which are implemented in GLD 2010.
-GLD also employs its own internal borehole superposition model, allowing users to define the borehole layout in a gridfile, import the gridfile into the program and then automatically determine the required G-function.
+Bandos, et al. (2009) recently developed modifications to the G-function which were originally implemented in GLD 2010 and also are integrated in GLD 2014.
+GLD also employs its own internal borehole superposition model, allowing users to define the borehole layout in a gridfile or in the new GridBuilder, import the gridfile into the program and then automatically determine the required G-function.

-Because of increased data entry requirements for the monthly and peak loads data in the second model, it is only applicable when used in conjunction with the Average Block Loads module (where only one set of monthly loads data is required per installation).
+Because of increased data entry requirements for the monthly, hourly and peak loads data in the second model, it is only applicable when used in conjunction with the Average Block Loads module (where only one set of monthly loads data is required per installation).
 Use of the Zone Manager is limited to the original cylindrical source theoretical model.
 The other design modules currently do not make specific use of the monthly loads data except in the reduced, "equivalent hours" form.